tshirtman/CV/README.md

     - AnimLabel_bezier (https://github.com/kivy-garden/garden.animlabel_bezier)
 - KViewer tool to rapidly iterate design
 - RoundedRectangle instruction
+- A better vim syntax file
-- A lot of examples, bugfixes, documentation and advocacy for the community.
+- A lot of examples, bugfixes, documentation, mentorship and advocacy for the community.

 ### OscPy